BartoszBrodowski/f1-drivers-statistics/README.md

 ## I am a big F1 fan and one day I was wondering :racing_car:

-What would a statistic on the drivers nationality like, how many drivers come from Germany or what is the average age of Champions.
-This led to creation of this project which is a F1 Statistics Database.
+What started as a curiosity about statistics on drivers' nationalities, such as the number of drivers from Germany or the average age of champions, evolved into the creation of a this project.

-I had to somehow get access to data, however there was no popular and well working API, so I decided to get the data myself.
+I had to somehow get access to the data, however there was no popular and well working API, so I decided to get the data myself.

-At the start I wanted to only scrape data from official Formula1 website.
-Most of the data is scraped from there, however finishing this project I saw that Wikipedia has more in-depth data and decided to add scraping this website as well.
+In the beggining I wanted to only scrape data from official Formula1 website.
+While I successfully gathered most of the information I wanted from there, the completion of the project led me to discover that Wikipedia contained more in-depth data on some of the topics like drivers in a particular seasons.

 ## Technologies :hammer_and_wrench:
 - Python